oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Integration tests for Oracle WebLogic Server Kubernetes Operator
-This documentation describes the procedure to run integration tests for the WebLogic Server Kubernetes Operator locally in the Oracle Linux environment.
+This documentation describes the steps to run integration tests for the Oracle WebLogic Server Kubernetes Operator locally on a Oracle Linux environment.
 The tests are written in the JUnit5 framework and driven by maven profile.

 # Directory Configuration and Structure
 Directory structure of integration test source is distributed as follows